Halloween food deals: here's where to find them

-A Halloween costume is the ticket to freebies and discounts for kids of all ages.

-Besides the candy for the young ones, Wednesday is one of the best days of the year for discounts.
-A costume isn't needed to score all the special treats.
+Besides the candy for the young ones, Halloween is one of the best days of the year for discounts.
+A costume isn't needed to score all the special treats, but it doesn't hurt.

 Brad Plothow, vice president of brand and communications for Womply, said the small business software provider analyzed more than 26,000 restaurants and in 2017, Halloween ranked in the bottom 15 percent of revenue days.